 History of the War on Drugs

-The 1980s saw a continuation of this drug policy, including outreach initiatives like the now-famous “this is your brain on drugs” commercial; which depicted an egg sizzling after being cracked into a frying pan.
+The 1980s saw a continuation of this drug policy, including outreach initiatives like the now-famous “this is your brain on drugs” commercial, which depicted an egg sizzling after being cracked into a frying pan.
 The purpose of commercials such as these was to shock viewers into steering clear of drugs.
 The consequences of drug abuse to oneself were heavily emphasized.

-In the 1990s, actress Rachael Leigh Cook starred in a commercial showing “what happens to your brain after snorting heroin”.
+In the 1990s, actress Rachael Leigh Cook starred in a commercial showing “what happens to your brain after snorting heroin.”
 Ratcheting up the shock factor from the original commercial, she violently smashed an egg with a frying pan before trashing the entire kitchen with the pan.
 Rather than focusing only on the individual effects of substance use, there was a growing emphasis on the effects of drug use on relationships to friends, family, and loved ones.

-In 2017, Rachael Leigh Cook released a follow-up commercial that highlights the change in focus of the anti-drug movement.
+In 2017, Rachael Leigh Cook released a follow-up commercial highlighting the change in focus of the anti-drug movement.
 Rather than using shock value, the video makes an emotional appeal to viewers.
 It asks them to focus on the negative impact of our current policy decisions on individuals’ lives.
 The video is a recognition of the failed policies of the War on Drugs.
 Sadly, it has served only to incarcerate massive numbers of Americans, drive families further into poverty, and perpetuate the cycle of drug abuse.